-We need our health care providers to be truth-seekers, following our changing health status to be sure therapies are really working, and changing our treatment plans when they don’t deliver the promised benefits.
+We need our health care providers to be truth-seekers; following our evolving health status to be sure therapies are really working, and changing our treatment plans when they don’t deliver the promised benefits.

 Which new ideas are true?

-Truth-seekers would prefer to know the most up to date knowledge in any given situation, even if that knowledge conflicts with their current point of view.
-Notice that we are using the word “truth” to mean ideas that have been evaluated in light of all available evidence.
-We are not referring to ideas that are proposed or believed, those ideas we would call “beliefs” or “opinions.”
-When the stakes are high, decisions need to be based on ideas that have been evaluated as true based on available evidence.
+Truth-seekers must be brave and seek the most up to date information, even if that knowledge conflicts with their current point of view.
+I am using the word “truth” to mean ideas that have been evaluated in light of all available evidence.
+Ideas that are only claimed, proposed, or believed should be treated as “beliefs” or “opinions” until they have been evaluated with all available evidence.

 New ideas and bold proclamations are not automatically true.
 They are ideas and proclamations that need to be evaluated in light of all available evidence.
 Humans have a long history of collaborating together to develop new knowledge.
 Truth-seekers know that other truth-seekers will have their backs.

 Strong critical thinkers decide what to believe and what to do using the best knowledge they can acquire by being vigilant and brave truth-seekers.

 Strong critical thinkers are truth-seeking, open-minded, analytical, systematic, confident in reasoning, inquisitive and judicious.